-Before a computer connected to the switch can be used for remote user control, you must either enable Vertiv Mouse Sync (see ) or set the target mouse speed and turn off acceleration.
+Before a computer connected to the MergePoint UnityTM switch can be used for remote user control, you must either enable VertivTM Mouse Sync or set the target mouse speed and turn off acceleration.
 For machines running Microsoft® Windows® (Windows NT®, 2000, XP, Server 2003), use the default PS/2 mouse driver.